02

 Consistent Design System that Applies to Various Purposes

 I used grass green as the primary color to match the logo.
-For the secondary color, I chose light yellowish orange, which not only created a visual hierarchy through varying color brightness but also provided sufficient contrast with the primary colors of most other products.
+For the secondary color, I chose light yellowish orange, which not only created a visual hierarchy through varying color brightness but also provided sufficient contrast with the primary colors of most other products in Sarea product series.
 This strategic selection simplifies the application of the design system to other IoT platforms, reducing the effort required to keep consistency across products.

 While dark mode wasn’t a primary focus for this project, we ensured the design aligns with the overall product series’ standards by creating a dark mode color palette that directly references the default palette.
 Adjustments were made to saturation and color contrast to optimize readability and maintain clear differentiation between elements.

-In Sarea City, UI components come in various states, from basic elements like buttons and input fields to specialized ones like map pins.
+In Sarea City and future IoT products, UI components come in various states, from basic elements like buttons and input fields to specialized ones like map pins.
 To help frontend developers understand and use these components in different scenarios more efficiently, I created an exhaustive list of all their possible states and statuses.

 The UX design patterns and design system I created for this project were extensively applied across multiple custom IoT service projects.
 The design system and Figma component library significantly streamlined the design and frontend development processes in the following projects, enhancing overall product development efficiency.